Are you in the market for life insurance?

 Who is RBC Insurance?

-RBC has a wide range of products and services that it offers, which include personal and business banking, wealth management, insurance, and investment banking.
+RBC has a wide range of life insurance products and services that it offers, which include personal and business banking, wealth management, insurance, and investment banking.
 RBC is a leading provider of banking, insurance, and investment products and services to individuals, small businesses, and commercial clients in Canada, the United States, and select international markets.

-RBC Facts & Financial Information
+RBC Insurance Facts & Financial Information

 Headquartered at Downtown, Toronto, ON

-$15 billion in Financial Assets
+$15 billion in assets

-~$4billion in annual insurance premiums
+~$4 billion in annual insurance premiums

-With RBC Insurance, you can rest easy on this count.
+With RBC Life Insurance, you can rest easy on this count.
 The insurer managed an A rating (Excellent) from AM Best — a credit rating agency that focuses on the insurance industry.
-This means you can count on RBC's insurance to deliver your life insurance policy pay-out when the time comes — 20, 30, or even 50 years down the line.
+This means you can count on RBC's insurance company to deliver your life insurance pay-out when the time comes — 20, 30, or even 50 years down the line.

 RBC Life Insurance Reviews